-S257 Math Enrichment Grade 9, 10 .5 Credit
+S257 Math Enrichment

+Grade 9, 10

-Objective: To support students in all math courses, to improve basic math skills and teach critical thinking skills, To support students in preparation for standardized tests (such as the SAT, and the Accuplacer) Prerequisite: Teacher and Guidance Department recommendation
+Objective: To support students to improve basic math skills and teach critical thinking skills, To support students in preparation for standardized tests (such as the SAT, and the PSAT) Prerequisite: Teacher and Guidance Department recommendation

-Math Enrichment is intended to assist students who require additional support in mathematics.
+Math Enrichment is intended to assist students in Pre-AP Algebra 1 and Pre-AP Geometry who require additional support in mathematics.
 Assisted on a regular basis and working in concert with individual teachers of enrolled students, one goal is to provide assistance and clarification of math concepts.
 This course will offer support for the preparation of standardized tests.
 Here students may work on their individualized College Board Study Plan.
 This regularly structured schedule will provide a supportive environment and excellent opportunity for all students to improve skills and their understanding of math.
 This is not a study.
 Individual support, group instruction, and online work will occur throughout the semester.
-Students may enroll in this course more
+Students may enroll in this course more than once.
+This course is graded Pass / Fail.